 At least 50 to 60 percent of investment of any organization is spent on Building and Production facilities.
 Hence, it is worthwhile to give due consideration for effective maintenance of these items.
 The maintenance department will looks after the upkeep of equipments, buildings and other.
 For effective contribution of its work, the maintenance department must have proper place in the organization and it must also have a good organizational structure.
 While organizing a maintenance department one must remember that there should be clear division of authority with little or no overlap.
 Vertical lines of authority and responsibility must be kept as short as possible.
-Keep the span of control to an extent of 3 to 6 for a manager.
-The organizational structure should be flexible.
-The structure should be designed to suit the types of maintenance work involved.
-Depending on the need, the maintenance activity may be centralized or decentralized.
+Keep the span

-Outline of a maintenance department of a large
+Outline of a maintenance department of a large organisation